Codecademy/docs/content/luau/concepts/tables/terms/foreach/foreach.md

 ---
 Title: 'foreach()'
-Description: 'Iterates through the elements of a provided table or collection, using a specified callback function to perform operations on each element'
+Description: 'Iterates through the elements of a provided table or collection, using a specified callback function to perform operations on each element.'

 Subjects:
   - 'Computer Science'
 Tags: